-- a) Confirming the taught module marks achieved to date, including any resit marks presented to the Board, and awarding credit. - b) Confirming any opportunities for second attempts at the assessment for modules. - c) Considering extenuating circumstances as necessary and their implications for results. - d) Determining the award of any Postgraduate Diploma or Certificate. - e) Requiring any student whose performance is below that required to achieve an award to withdraw from the University.
+- a) Confirming the taught module marks achieved to date, including any resit marks presented to the Board, and awarding credit. - b) Considering extenuating circumstances as necessary and their implications for results. - c) Determining the award of any Postgraduate Diploma or Certificate. - d) Requiring any student whose performance is below that required to achieve an award to withdraw from the University.